PigwidgeonDeluxe/JIRA_Notes_Generator/README.md

 2. Run the webapp from a command prompt or terminal; open cmd/terminal, cd  to the webapp directory, and start the webapp using "node server.js" without quotes.
 3. The webapp should start on localhost port 8081 (localhost:8081).
 A different address can be specified by editing server.js.
 The webapp is default tailored for a custom JIRA so custom fields may differ from other JIRAs.

+###Using the Print function
+The Print function takes the user to a page containing a simple html table version of the original table which will allow better printing compatibility.
+To use this, simply press the print button and then print the page using your browser (i.e. Ctrl+P in Chrome).

 ## Built With
 This webapp uses a custom modified version of Tabulator to create a table.
-This modified version includes a Print button that calls for /printpage.
+This modified version includes a Print button that calls for /printpage which is a simplified print friendly page of the table.
 The original Tabulator can be found here: http://olifolkerd.github.io/tabulator/ and currently is used with an MIT License.
 A copy of the modified Tabulator and its original License is included in this Github.

 ## License
 This project is licensed under the MIT license.
 Refer to LICENSE.md for details.